evergreen-ci/evergreen/docs/pull_request_template.md

   < add description of how you tested it >

 ### Spruce PR
-  < link to aspruce PR if applicable >
+  < link to a spruce PR if applicable >